JoseDeFreitas/CodewarsLogger/README.md

 These are the steps that you must follow to run the program:
 1. Download the program folder depending on the OS you use (head to the ["Releases" tab](https://github.com/JoseDeFreitas/CodewarsLogger/releases)).
+2. Download the [.NET runtime](https://dotnet.microsoft.com/en-us/download) from the official Microsoft website (currently, the program is targeted to the version 6.0).
-2. Get the [Mozilla geckodriver](https://github.com/mozilla/geckodriver/releases) from the "Releases" tab in Mozilla's repository (also according to your OS).
+3. Download the [Mozilla geckodriver](https://github.com/mozilla/geckodriver/releases) from the "Releases" tab in Mozilla's repository.
-3. Check the "firefox_directory.txt" file to see if the Firefox binary location is actually in that directory (change it if it's not the case).
+4. Check the "firefox_directory.txt" file to see if the Firefox binary location is actually in that directory (change it if it's not the case).
-4. With the "geckodriver.exe" file in the program's directory, run the executable.
+5. With the "geckodriver.exe" file in the program's directory, run the executable.
-5. Follow the instructions prompted.
+6. Follow the instructions prompted.

 You can also clone the repository to have the code in you local machine and run the program from there.
 This way it's faster for you to customise whatever you want.
 For this, use `git clone https://github.com/JoseDeFreitas/CodewarsLogger.git`.
-You need to have [.NET](https://dotnet.microsoft.com/en-us/download) installed.
-If you do, go to the "CodewarsLogger" folder (where the "Program.cs" lies) and use `dotnet run` in the console.
+You need to have [.NET](https://dotnet.microsoft.com/en-us/download) and Firefox installed.
+If you do, go to the "CodewarsLogger" folder (where the "Program.cs" lies) and type `dotnet run` in the console.

 ### After completion